 other major projects have included training an Artificial Intelligence to care for a hydroponic system, a 3D-printed shrine to Demeter designed for use on the International Space Station, a playground made of grafted trees designed to teach children about their connection to the earth, and an extensive study of the meaning of combination as applied physically to objects and conceptually to the artistic process.

 prior to beginning their Master's degree, jeffrey had a great deal of experience in the art and design worlds, holding roles in furniture design, architectural design, fabrication, and artist assistance. they have also been working as a freelancer for over nine years, and most recently was featured as the main sculptor for a large-scale dragon statue for a major cruise ship line.
-They are also the sole proprietor of doublehead digifacturing, a small-scale homegoods 3D printing company based in Brooklyn.
-You can occasionally find doublehead selling at Artists & Fleas, a market space dedicated to artists and makers. doublehead specializes in creating objects that could not be produced using traditional manufacturing techniques; jeffrey coined the term 'digifacturing' to more accurately reflect the reality of fabrication in the Computer-Numerically-Controlled (CNC) age.
+They are also the sole proprietor of doublehead digifacturing, a small-scale homegoods 3D printing company. doublehead specializes in creating objects that could not be produced using traditional manufacturing techniques; jeffrey coined the term 'digifacturing' to more accurately reflect the reality of fabrication in the Computer-Numerically-Controlled (CNC) age.

 in their dwindling spare time, jeffrey enjoys being a competitive pinball player, cycling, go (the surrounding game), rock climbing, and trying to get to 1v1 Master's league in StarCraftII.
-They reside and work in Brooklyn, New York and look forward to being able to go out in public again at some point in the mid-future.
+They recently moved to Hong Kong with their spouse, where they are working for a robotics company and pursuing a gallery-art career.